mcerow/baseball_salaries/README.md

 In this repo you will find the jupyter notebook with the code to scrape the website as well as clean the data, perform EDA and model.

 ## Data Collection

+For this project, I scraped my data from USA today and used BeautifulSoup to parse the html page.
+From the website, I wanted to get the player name, position, team and 2019 salary.
+I added each item to the appropriate list and created a dictionary with my individual columns.
+My last step would be to convert my new dictionary to a dataframe to work with.

+## Data Cleaning & EDA